Joe Pye Weed

 • You want to add history and story to your garden conversations.

-Why Joe Pye Weed matters
+Why Joe Pye weed matters

 • Pollinator lifeline: Feeds bees, butterflies, and migrating Monarchs at a critical time.